xiaopv/xiaopv.github.io/_teaching/2023-spring-mat351.md

 * Regular attendance is mandatory and is vital to success in this course, but you will not explicitly be graded on attendance.
 Yet, repeated absences may impact your participation grade.

 * You need to get a set of straight and compass (e.g., like [this](https://www.amazon.com/eBoot-Drawing-Compass-Protractor-Geometry/dp/B0746GRPCV/ref=sr_1_5?crid=GZ56RDBNM2RK&keywords=straight+and+compass&qid=1672935623&refinements=p_72%3A1248945011&rnid=1248943011&s=office-products&sprefix=straight+and+compass%2Caps%2C126&sr=1-5)).
-We will do a lot of straight and compass construction during this course.
+We will do a lot of straight and compass constructions during this course.

 ## Homework